-How are the books arranged ?
+How are the books arranged?

 The books are arranged on the shelves in numerical order according to the Dewey Decimal Classification scheme, using numbers 0-999.
-You will find a list of classmarks for your subject on your subject page.

 Books will be issued initially for two weeks then renewed automatically for you unless they have been requested by another borrower.